slipgamer8241/task-timer/README.md

 # Task Timer
-A Python-driven task timer app that enables you to efficiently monitor and manage time for various tasks.
+A Python-driven task timer app enables you to efficiently monitor and manage time for various tasks.
 It aims to boost productivity with real-time tracking, intuitive CLI commands, and task data storage in CSV format.
 ## Features

 1. **Run Program**